nitinroy1331/JavaScript-The-Weird-Parts-Notes/README.md

 - A collection of Name/Value pairs, a function also counts as a value
 - If the value is a primitive, it's called a property.
 - If the value is a function, it's called a method.

-The Global Environment and The Global Object
+## The Global Environment and The Global Object
 **Global execution context** - the base execution context.
 It creates global object and special variable called `this`.
 In a browser `this` global object is `window`.

 ### Hoisting
-- Setup memory space for variables and functions
 - Memory space is allocated for functions and variables, but variables are not yet defined.
-All values in JS are set initially to undefined.
+All values in JS are set initially to **undefined**.
 - Avoid using hoisting.
-Always declared methods and variables before using them.
-- because of the way JS works, you can write in your code a call to a function before an actual function and it will execute without any errors.
+Always declared methods and variables before using them because of the way JS works, you can write in your code a call to a function before an actual function and it will execute without any errors.

 ```javascript
 b();